microsoft/pxt-arcade/docs/test/tutorials/free-throw.md

 **Ready to start coding?**

-Let's add the basketball court background.
+Let's add a basketball court as the background.

 ---